jvalteren/Seaside-Wiki/Seaside330Changelog.md

 - `WAXmlCanvas builder` now returns a ready to use builder
 - render phase continuation and `JSObject` now uses the script generator configured on the application
-- WAErrorHandler now sets the charSet
+- WAErrorHandler now sets the charSet attribute of the content type
 - loading the `REST` Metacello group no longer loads Seaside-Component
 - expired sessions tracked with cookies should no result in an infinite redirect